mwweinberg/mwweinberg.github.io/_posts/2020-01-01-public-domain-pictures.md

 Most of this post is about the code.
 The theory behind this project is that there is a website that regularly pulls a new image from the CMA's API and displays it along with some information like the work's title and creator.
 The raspberry pi boots into a fullscreen browser displaying that page.
 The screen also needs to automatically turn off at night because it is a waste to keep the monitor on all night when there is no one around to see it.

 The entire project is a double celebration of openness.
 In addition to the works being displayed, the only reason I could even begin to build it is that the open nature of the internet's architecture allows me to peek at better-designed sites to learn from them.
+Open educational resources like the [Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) have taught me just enough javascript to be able to put something like this together.

 # The Site